Skip to content

 We're going to answer all of those questions for you.
 We'll break down all of the difference between bags and socks: the materials, size & fit, best uses, and costs for each one.
 And by the end, you'll know exactly what's right for you and your quiver.

-You have to protect your surfboard – that’s a non-negotiable.
-But having to choose between surfboard bags, socks, coffins, and travel bags isn’t something that should delay you from buying the right protection.
-So if that’s you, listen up.
-We’re breaking down the exact differences between surfboard bags and socks.
+Having to choose between surfboard bags, socks, coffins, and travel bags isn't something that should delay you from buying the right protection.
+So if that's you, listen up.
+We're breaking down the exact differences between surfboard bags and socks.

 Surfboard bags vary between manufacturers, but they all do the same thing – protect your surfboard from minor cracks, scratches, and UV damage while you're on your way to the local break or another far-out destination.
 Here's what to expect when shopping for your next bag.

-Normally, if you buy a 6 foot bag for your 6’ surfboard, it’s pretty much a coin flip on whether or not you’ll be able to zip it shut with the fins on.
+Normally, if you buy a 6 foot bag for your 6' surfboard, it's pretty much a coin flip on whether or not you'll be able to zip it shut with the finson.
 Read through the customer reviews before you buy to see if anyone can answer this question about a particular bag.

 You can throw your wet wetsuit in there too, the waterproof lining will make sure no water leaks out on your clothes or in your car.